RequestStateChange method of the Msvm_ConcreteJob class

 A timeout period that specifies the maximum amount of time that the client expects the transition to the new state to take.
 The interval format must be used to specify the timeout period.
-A value of 0 or Null indicates that the client has no time requirements for the transition.
-If this property does not contain 0 or Null and the implementation does not support this parameter, a return code of 4098 (Use Of Timeout Parameter Not Supported) must be returned.
+A value of 0 or a null parameter indicates that the client has no time requirements for the transition.
+If this property does not contain 0 or null and the implementation does not support this parameter, a return code of 4098 (Use Of Timeout Parameter Not Supported) must be returned.

 This method returns one of the following values.

 - Not Supported (1)